 The grades will be reflected in the Assessment Card.

-Students from classes VI to VIII are offered the CCE (Continuous & Comprehension Evaluation), as per the CBSE norms.
+Students from classes VI to VIII are offered the CCE (Continuous & Comprehension Evaluation) Evaluation pattern.
 The terms are divided into,

 • TERM 1-April to September (FA1 + FA2 & SA1)